ValentinFunk/Pointshop2-Docs/api/index.rst

     **Name**:label of the slot that is shown underneath the slot's panel in the inventory.
     **itemValidFunction**: A function that takes an item as an argument and returns whether or not it can be equipped in the slot.

+.. lua:function:: Pointshop2:AddTab(label, controlName, shouldShow)

+    Adds a new tab to the top navigation of the pointshop.

+    ``label``: The label of the tab
+    ``controlName``: The derma control that is created as panel ``shouldShow``: **optional** A function returning whether or not the player should be able to see this tab

+.. lua:function:: Pointshop2:AddManagementPanel(label, icon, controlName, shouldShow)

+    Adds a new tab to the side navigation of the management panel.

+    ``label``: The label of the tab
+    ``icon``: The tab's icon
+    ``controlName``: The derma control that is created as panel ``shouldShow``: **optional** A function returning whether or not the player should be able to see this tab

+    Example:

+.. highlight:: lua
+        derma.DefineControl( "DPointshopManagementTab_Settings", "", PANEL, "DPanel" )

+        Pointshop2:AddManagementPanel( "Settings", "pointshop2/advanced.png", "DPointshopManagementTab_Settings", function( )
+            return PermissionInterface.query( LocalPlayer(), "pointshop2 managemodules" )
+        end )

+.. lua:function:: Pointshop2:AddInventoryPanel(label, icon, controlName, shouldShow)

+    Adds a new tab to the side navigation of the management panel.

+    ``label``: The label of the tab
+    ``icon``: The tab's icon
+    ``controlName``: The derma control that is created as panel ``shouldShow``: **optional** A function returning whether or not the player should be able to see this tab